Learn More

 18. Why am I receiving an “implementers can only create reservations for their own state" error?

-If you did not request your account be assigned to a specific state, your account is currently associated with Washington DC.
-You can find addresses for this region easily via Zillow.
-If you would like to request assignment to another area, please email RebateTools@pnnl.gov.
-Be sure to include the email address associated with your current credentials.
+You are attempting to create a reservation for a state your account is not associated with.
+If you believe you are receiving this in error or you would like to request assignment to a different state or territory, please email RebateTools@pnnl.gov.
+Be sure to include the email address associated with your login credentials.

 Notes: